 This insurance provider can do more than just protect your home and car in an accident.
 State Farm offers loans for cars and other vehicles at financing up to $250,000 and APRs starting of 4.64%.
 But online applications aren’t available in every state — you may have to speak to a local agent to apply.

 First, am I eligible?

 To get a loan from State Farm you must:

-- Not be a resident of Massachusetts or Rhode Island.
+- Not reside in Massachusetts or Rhode Island.

 - Be a US citizen or permanent resident.

 You may know State Farm by its insurance commercials, but it offers more than that.
 Beyond insurance and banking, you can finance your next vehicle purchase through State Farm, including both new and used cars, motorcycles, boats and personal watercraft, RVs and travel trailers.
 If you’re looking to buy out a lease or refinance a loan, you’ll need to contact a local representative for rates for these services.

 What types of auto loans does State Farm finance?